NFL Rumors: Patriots’ Rob Gronkowski Trade Chances Could Be Increasing With Teams, Per ‘Boston Sports Journal’

 The NFL rumors involving Rob Gronkowski possibly retiring from the league in pursuit of a new career continue, but there are also rumors he might be traded.
 While the star tight end has been part of the Patriots’ offense for seven years or so now, it could be time to part ways.
 A recent Boston Sports Journal report is also suggesting a few teams that the New England Patriots could end up trading Gronkowski to.
 Here are the latest details on why the Pats might decide to trade Gronkowski based on his situation with the team and what squad might acquire the Pro Bowler.

 While Gronkowski has become one of the top offensive players for New England along with Tom Brady, could the team decide he’s no longer part of the plan?
-On Thursday, comments from Boston Sports Journal‘s Greg Bedard were provided via NESN that suggest trade possibilities.
-In the report on the Journal, Bedard discusses a possibility of New England Patriots deciding to part ways with Rob Gronkowski by trading him.
-Bedard mentions that head coach Bill Belichick may start “warming up” to the idea of his team going forth without Gronkowski and that would facilitate a trade.
+On Thursday, comments from Boston Sports Journal’s Greg Bedard (via NESN) suggest trade possibilities.
+In the report on the Journal, Bedard discusses a possibility of the New England Patriots deciding to part ways with Rob Gronkowski by trading him.
+Bedard mentions that head coach Bill Belichick may start “warming up” to the idea of his team going forward without Gronkowski and that would facilitate a trade.

 SAT STAT: Rob Gronkowski has scored a touchdown in every season-opening game he's played (2010-12, 14, 15). pic.twitter.com/IJq5gx2abI